martinstolz/CodeSnippets/README.md

-# CodeSnippets
+# Xcode Code Snippets

-These are my Xcode 4 CodeSnippets.
-To use them, clone this repository into the following path:
+Clone the repository into the following path:

     cd ~/Library/Developer/Xcode/UserData/CodeSnippets
-    git clone git@github.com:jaydee3/CodeSnippets.git .
+    git clone git@github.com:martinstolz/CodeSnippets.git .

-(The folder must be empty, to clone the repository directly in it.)
-And you're ready to go.
+(Or use the install script to copy all Xcode code snippets to the appropriate folder:

+    sh .install.sh

-#### Installing the pre-commit hook
+### Installing the pre-commit hook
 This README is generated automatically using `.generateDescription.py`.
 To run this script automatically before each commit, install the pre-commit hook like this:

     sh .install-precommit-hook.sh

-## Snippet Descriptions
+### Snippet Descriptions

 **addAChildViewcontroller.codesnippet**  (Add a child ViewController)
 Shortcut: `childController`